hazelcast/hazelcast-reference-manual/src/SPIPartitionMigration.md

 ### Partition Migration

 In the previous section, we created a real distributed counter.
 Now, we need to make sure that the content of the partition containers is migrated to different cluster members when a member joins or leaves the cluster.
-To make this happen, first we need to add three new methods (`applyMigrationData`, `toMigrationData` and `clear`) to the `Container`, as shown below.
+To make this happen, first we need to add three new methods (`applyMigrationData`, `toMigrationData` and `clear`) to the `Container`.

+- `toMigrationData`: This method is called when Hazelcast wants to start the partition migration from the member owning the partition.
+The result of the `toMigrationData` method is the partition data in a form that can be serialized to another member.
+- `applyMigrationData`: This method is called when `migrationData` (created by the method `toMigrationData`) will be applied to the member that will be the new partition owner.
+- `clear`: This method is called when the partition migration is successfully completed and the old partition owner gets rid of all data in the partition.
+This method is also called when the partition migration operation fails and the to-be-the-new partition owner needs to roll back its changes.

 ```java
 import java.util.HashMap;